 All personal information collected by the RTO must be accurate, up to date, complete and relevant.
 Refer to Clause 16.6 on page 72 for the Policies & Procedures.

-Australian Privacy Principle 11 - Security of personal information
+Australian Privacy Principle 11 - Security of personal information modification or disclosure.

-The RTO must ensure that personal information is protected from misuse, interference and loss from unauthorised access, modification or disclosure.
 To ensure this, all data is collected and stored on the student management system with limited access to authorised personnel only.